Red Jujubes

 Key Actions: Adaptogen, Detoxify, Tonic, Stimulates White Blood Cells Function, Enhance Immunity, Antioxidant, Anti-inflammatory, Mild Laxative, Sedative, Cardiotonic, Hypotensive, Restorative

-Medicinal Uses: Constipation, weight loss, regulate blood pressure and cholesterol, insomnia, anxiety, stress, inflammation, lowers blood sugar.
+Medicinal Uses: Constipation, weight loss, regulation of blood pressure and cholesterol, insomnia, anxiety, stress, inflammation, high blood sugar.

 Eastern